 a1: which is an optional argument, it is a logical value (a Boolean value) that specifies what type of reference (ref_text) is contained in the cell

-if a1 is true (1) or omitted, ref_text is considered A1-style reference
+if a1 is true (1) or omitted, ref_text is considered an A1-style reference

 if a1 is false (0), ref_text is interpreted as an R1C1 style

-How is A1 style is different from R1C1 Style?
+How is the A1 style is different from the R1C1 Style?

-To change to R1C1 notation, choose File-> option to open excel options dialog box, click the formula tab, and checkmark to R1C1 reference style option.
-Now, you will notice that the column letters all changes to numbers.
+To change to R1C1 notation, choose File-> option to open the excel options dialog box, click the formula tab, and a checkmark to R1C1 reference style option.
+Now, you will notice that the column letters all change to numbers.
 And all the cell references in your formulas also adjust.

-So, when we use the R1C1 style in the INDIRECT function in excel we pass the a1 value as false and if we use A1- style then we pass value true to a1.
+So, when we use the R1C1 style in the INDIRECT function in excel, we pass the a1 value as false, and if we use A1- style, then we pass the value true to a1.

-Using the R1C1 style, the total sale value is in row 10 and the last column value which is in D column will be calculated using the COUNTA function which will give the last column number containing a value.
-So, count(10:10) in this case will give 4 which the column number in R1C1 style.
-So, we have contacted that value to get R10C4 that contains the desired value that is the last month total sale value ($249,344).
+Using the R1C1 style, the total sale value is in row 10, and the last column value, which is in the D column, will be calculated using the COUNTA function, which will give the last column number containing a value.
+So, count(10:10) in this case will give 4, which the column number in R1C1 style.
+So, we have contacted that value to get R10C4 that contains the desired value that is the last month’s total sale value ($249,344).

 And, since we are using the R1C1 style here, we will pass a false value for the a1 argument.

-Now, let us add one more column with month April Sale
+Now, let us add one more column with the month of April Sale.

-So, get new last month sale values corresponding to that of last month April.
-Similarly, if we will add more months we will always get new last month sale value without changing the indirect excel formula for each month.
+So, get new last month’s sales values corresponding to that of the last month of April.
+Similarly, if we will add more months, we will always get new last month’s sale value without changing the indirect excel formula for each month.
 This is the specialty of INDIRECT function in excel.

 How to customize the table array in the INDIRECT Excel VLOOKUP function?

-For each, table for different countries we have named each table with the short name for the country, Ind for India, States for the USA, Can for Canada and so on.
+For each table for different countries, we have named each table with a short name for the country, Ind for India, States for the USA, Can for Canada, and so on.